 In remote regions, we may sleep in tents.
 You may be asked to BYO tents, mattress, sleeping gear / pillow etc. The showers are often the outdoor 'el fresco', cubicle-style and the toilet is a pit-toilet.

-All those that journey with us must be 18 years of age, OR travel with a parent / guardian OR have parent/guardian permission that is only approved on a case-by-case basis and subject to the full Frontier Projects Committee approval.
+All those that journey with us must be 18 years of age, OR travel with a parent / guardian and each application is subject to Frontier Projects Committee approval.

 What is covered by Ground Costs, in Haiti?

-The ground cost donation covers everything you need from the moment you arrive in Haiti until the moment you depart. (ie. not airfares).
-That includes all water, food, ground transportation, accommodation in Carrefour (BYO tent etc for Bouvier), translators, & much more.
+The ground cost donation of $1500au covers everything you need from the moment you arrive in Haiti until the moment you depart. (ie. not airfares or personal travel insurance).
+This amount includes all food, drinks (no alcohol), ground transportation, accommodation in Carrefour (BYO tent etc for trekking to Bouvier), translators, & much more.
 Also, included in the donation is a portion of the project building expenses (this portion is tax-deductible for Australian journeyers).
 You will be directly helping to fund part of the community projects our team will be undertaking while there.